Home

 Queen Anne's War

-In the U.S., we are taught about major wars that have shaped our nation and the world.
-The American Revolution, the Civil War, World Wars I and II, the Vietnam War, the Persian Gulf War, the Iraq War, and non-combat wars like the Cold War were significant conflicts because they profoundly shaped the course of history, many influencing politics, geopolitics, and social structures.
-But there have been other wars just as impactful that haven't gotten the same attention; several major wars overshadowed by time.
+In the U.S., we've faced significant conflicts that have profoundly shaped the course of history.
+Many of these instances end up influencing politics, geopolitics, and social structures for decades to come.
+But there have been other wars just as impactful that haven't gotten the same attention, with several major wars overshadowed by time.

 According to the Geneva Academy of International Humanitarian Law, there are 114 conflicts currently taking place in the world, many of which are unheard of.
 This doesn't make them any less important.
 Some received less attention, like the Korean War, because it was overshadowed by WWII several years earlier, there was a lack of a clear enemy, and it was never declared a war by Congress.